-Left: Plots of squared bias (black), variance (green), and test MSE (purple) for the lasso.
-The simulated data is similar to that in Slide 32, except that now only two predictors are related to the response.
-Right: Comparison of squared bias, variance and test MSE between lasso (solid) and ridge (dashed).
-Both are plotted against their R2 on the training data, as a common form of indexing.
-The crosses in both plots indicate the lasso model for which the MSE is smallest
+- Left: Plots of squared bias (black), variance (green), and test MSE (purple) for the lasso.
+The simulated data is similar to that in Slide 31, except that now only two predictors are related to the response - Right: Comparison of squared bias, variance and test MSE between lasso (solid) and ridge (dashed).
+Both are plotted against their R2 on the training data, as a common form of indexing

-- These two examples illustrate that neither ridge regression nor the lasso will universally dominate the other - In general, one might expect the lasso to perform better when the response is a function of only a relatively small number of predictors - However, the number of predictors that is related to the response is never known a priori for real data sets - A technique such as cross-validation can be used in order to determine which approach is better on a particular data set
+- These two examples illustrate that neither ridge regression nor the lasso will universally dominate the other - In general, one might expect the lasso to perform better when the response is a function of only a relatively small number of predictors - However, the number of predictors that is related to the response is never known a priori for real data sets.
+A technique such as cross-validation can be used in order to determine which approach is better on a particular data set